viniciusFerreira22515/viniciusFerreira22515/README.md

 ### Hi there 👋
-I'm Vinícius, student at IFSP - Campus Salto, a public institution for education in Brazil.
+I'm Vinícius, a young boy who enjoys programming.
 I Like computers and their stuff a lot and this is the GitHub account in which I will store my projects.
 Welcome!

 ### These are the languages I know a bit:
 <div style="display: inline_block"><br>